-If you feel uncomfortable every time stock prices fluctuate wildly, or if you feel distressed seeing your portfolio has lost 10% in value, or if you have the urge to sell just because everyone is selling, you probably should review the basics of investing.
+If you feel uncomfortable every time stock prices fluctuate wildly, or if you feel distressed seeing you’ve lost money, or if you feel the urge to sell just because everyone is selling, you probably should review the basics of investing.
 Why?
+Because stock market investing

 “Pang-mayaman lang ang stocks.”
 This used to be the prevailing mindset of Filipinos as regards investing in the stock market.
 Pang-mayaman — or “only for the rich” — because a huge amount of money is supposedly needed to participate in stock trading.
 Not anymore.
 About